These are the 4 color schemes designers say will always make a bathroom look more expensive

 'In the guest bathroom, we embraced a green-on-green palette inspired by matcha tea.
 Rich green shower tiles were paired with a sage green limewash to create a tonal effect.
 Neither room relies on stark white finishes, yet both feel bright, fresh, and timeless thanks to the soft layering of organic tones.'

-'Darker paint colors can bring an unexpected, sophisticated touch to a space.
+'Darker paint colors can bring an unexpected but expensive touch to a space.
 Colors like Carter Plum CW-355 are full of character,' says Arianna Barone, color marketing manager at Benjamin Moore.

 'Bringing the luxe feelings of the violet color family, blended with the boldness of the red color family, it creates a dramatic shade that can upgrade any space.
 For added glam, use a higher sheen.'

-It's not just plum tones that work beautifully here.
-Think dark greens, rich browns, and even mood blues that feel subtly regal.
+And it's not just plum tones that work beautifully here.
+Think dark greens, rich browns, and even moody blues that feel subtly regal.
 And once you've selected your shade, consider how you will apply it in a way that looks and feels more expensive.
+You can bring them in as accents, as seen in the bathroom above with the beautiful plum colored tub, But if your bathroom is on the smaller side, it can look really expensive to color-drench the space – take those jewel hues over every surface.

-'When selecting darker colors for bathrooms, use them on the walls, trim, and ceiling to maximize that luxe feeling and create a jewel box effect.
+As Arianna explains, 'When selecting darker colors for bathrooms, use them on the walls, trim, and ceiling to maximize that expensive, luxe feeling and create a jewel box effect.
 This helps to blur the lines and create an enveloping room of color.'

 Even as bathroom trends embrace brighter, bolder colors, there will always be a place for white bathroom ideas.
 It's classic, pared-back, and with the right styling, can feel really luxurious.